pardisderakhshandeh/pardisderakhshandeh.github.io/_pages/about.md

 ---
 Hi, welcome to my website.

 I am a PhD candidate in [Department of Linguistics at Stony Brook University](https://www.stonybrook.edu/commcms/linguistics/), where I work on syntax and morphology.
-I joined the program in 2021 and am advised by Dr. Paco Ordóñez.
+I joined the program in 2021 and am advised by Dr.[Paco Ordóñez](https://linguistics.stonybrook.edu/people/faculty).

 My main research is on complex alignment and agreement systems, with a focus on Behbahani, a Southwestern Iranian language spoken in Behbahan, Iran.
 In my dissertation, I investigate how argument structure, verbal stems, agreement, and alignment interact in Behbahani grammar.
 I am especially interested in what this language can tell us about split alignment, the syntax of Voice and related functional projections, stem alternations, and nominalization.